ihcsim/linkerd2-tilt/README.md

 `.tiltignore`       | Linkerd project root folder `bin/_tilt`         | Linkerd project `bin` folder

-Install the Linkerd CLI by following the instruction [here](https://linkerd.io/2/getting-started/).

 When ready, run:
 ```sh
 $ tilt up
 ```
-Notice that by default, the `TRIGGER_MODE_MANUAL` mode is used, implying that Tilt will only update any changes in the Linkerd components when manually triggered from the Tilt UI.
-See [dpcs](https://docs.tilt.dev/manual_update_control.html) for more information.

 When done:
 ```sh